Custom Dental Crowns in Morristown, NJ

 Are crowns permanent?
 Do they require maintenance?
 Can they go bad?

 A dental crown is permanent because it attaches to a tooth with dental cement.
 You cannot simply remove it whenever you want.
+However, problems can develop under the crown.
+A common problem is the formation of a cavity (decay) underneath the crown.

 What are implant crowns?